Skip to Main Content

 Professor Buchhandler-Raphael is a Criminal Law and Family Law scholar who studies domestic violence and sexual violence.
 In recent years, she has particularly focused on the relationship between victimization and offending, including the connections between homicide law and gender-based violence.

-In a series of articles on individuals who are both defendants and victims of crime, she has examined how the criminal legal system treats defendants who are victims of domestic violence.
-Drawing on insights from behavioral psychology and related disciplines, she advocates reducing these defendants’ criminal responsibility and expanding the scope of existing defenses such as provocation, self-defense and duress.
+In a series of articles on individuals who are both defendants and victims of crime, she has examined how the criminal legal system treats defendants who are survivors of domestic violence.
+Drawing on insights from behavioral psychology and related disciplines, she advocates for reducing these defendants’ criminal responsibility and expanding the scope of existing defenses, such as provocation, self-defense, and duress.

-Among others topics, Professor Buchhandler-Raphael explores the relationship between over-criminalization and over-enforcement on the one hand and under-criminalization and under-enforcement of specific crimes, such as sex crimes, on the other.
+Among other topics, Professor Buchhandler-Raphael explores the relationship between over-criminalization and over-enforcement on one hand, and the under-criminalization and under-enforcement of specific crimes, such as sex crimes, on the other.
 In her article titled “Underprosecution Too,” she argues that prosecutors frequently decline to pursue rape and other sexual offenses based on the assessment that juries are unlikely to convict, and she calls for greater consideration of victims’ interests in charging decisions.

-Professor Buchhandler-Raphael’s articles have been published or forthcoming in leading flagship law journals including Washington University Law Review, UC Davis Law Review, Arizona State Law Journal, Cardozo Law Review (twice), Florida State Law Review, University of Richmond Law Review, Brooklyn Law Review, Temple Law Review, and Tennessee Law Review.
-Her work has also been cited in widely used Criminal Law casebooks and features in the media, including in the New York Times.
+Professor Buchhandler-Raphael’s articles have been published or are forthcoming in leading flagship law journals, including the Washington University Law Review, UC Davis Law Review, Ohio State Law Journal, Arizona State Law Journal, Cardozo Law Review (twice), Florida State Law Review, University of Richmond Law Review, Brooklyn Law Review, Temple Law Review, and Tennessee Law Review.
+Her work has also been cited in widely used Criminal Law casebooks and featured in the media, including The New York Times.

-As a proud naturalized American citizen, an immigrant from her native country of Israel, and a first-generation college and law school graduate, Professor Buchhandler-Raphael is deeply committed to enhancing all forms of belonging and inclusion at Widener Law Commonwealth and the Harrisburg community.
+As a proud naturalized American citizen, an immigrant from Israel, and a first-generation college and law school graduate, Professor Buchhandler-Raphael is deeply committed to enhancing all forms of belonging and inclusion at Widener Law Commonwealth and within the Harrisburg community.

 • Criminal Law